My journey to slow living from an intensely hustle-based life

 I love how empowering the concepts are.
 It was so encouraging to be told I could do more of the activities I loved and still be successful in my business, actually more successful.

-By spending more time doing things slower and allowing myself to do activities I love without fear I was falling behind with work I will actually increase my productivity.
+By spending more time doing things slower and allowing myself to do activities I love without the fear I was falling behind with work, I will actually increase my productivity.

 2021 will not be the same year as 2020 for me.
-I've learned that focusing on myself and what I need isn't selfish like I've always thought and as the normal dialogue you hear from others.
-By focusing on myself I end up being more of service to others while having a strong and healthy mind and body.
+I've learned that focusing on myself and what I need isn't selfish like I've always thought and is the normal dialogue you hear from others.
+By focusing on myself, I end up being more of service to others while having a strong and healthy mind and body.

 It's completely a win-win.